 What is a Trust?

-There are actually a number of different types of Trusts for different situations which could involve other tax implications, so it is always recommended to receive legal advice if you are unsure whether you are within your right to assign a beneficiary to a particular asset.
+There are actually a number of different types of Trusts for different situations which could involve other tax implications, so it is always recommended to receive legal advice when involved in a Trust.

 What are the main differences?